Classical Promise Grant

 • materials for art and culture lessons and more!

-To help recipients plan and organize their programs, Ascanius will provide:
+To help recipients plan and organize their programs, Ascanius will offer:

 • a one-time program consultation session

-At the conclusion of their program, recipients will be required to participate in a phone interview about their experience and submit a few photos for our yearly publication Iter Ascanii.
+At the conclusion of their program, recipients will be required to provide a written summary about their experience and submit a few photos for social media and publications.

 Classical Promise Grants are available in two sizes, "parva" and "maxima."